kalfasyan/plakakia/README.md

 ### A. Offline tile generation with a config file

-`make_some_tiles --config path/to/config.yaml`
+`make_tiles --config path/to/config.yaml`
-  > ⚠️ When executed, the `make_some_tiles` script removes the following folders from the current location: ['tiles/', 'output/', 'annotations/', 'images/', 'logs/']
+  > ⚠️ When executed, the `make_tiles` script removes the following folders from the current location: ['tiles/', 'output/', 'annotations/', 'images/', 'logs/']
 -    Check an example [`config.yaml`](plakakia/config.yaml).